deeplearning4j/deeplearning4j/spark-gpus.md

 * [DataVec](https://github.com/deeplearning4j/DataVec) is used to vectorize all types of data.
 * [JavaCPP](https://github.com/bytedeco/javacpp) is the glue code that creates a bridge between Java and C++.
 DL4J talks to cuDNN using JavaCPP.

-## Java and C++ Communication: Doesn't Java Slow Down CUDA?
+## Java & C++ Communication: Doesn't Java Slow Down CUDA?

-This is often the case.
-Thankfully, we have optimized communication by offloading operations to off heap.
-JavaCpp implements a Pointer class that makes it very easy to do [off heap operations](https://dzone.com/articles/heap-vs-heap-memory-usage) (eg: data doesn't hit the garbage collector).
-This allows us to benefit from lower latency and memory management while benefitting from the managed garbage collector where it matters.
-This is the approach many distributed systems frameworks and databases such as apache flink, spark, and hbase take.
+Usually.
+But we optimized communication by putting operations off heap.
+JavaCPP implements a `Pointer` class that makes it easy to do [off-heap operations](https://dzone.com/articles/heap-vs-heap-memory-usage) (i.e. data doesn't hit the garbage collector).
+This allows us to benefit from lower latency and memory management while benefiting from the managed garbage collector where it matters.
+This is the approach taken by many distributed systems frameworks and databases such as such as Apache Flink, Spark and Hbase.

-We take the stance that java isn't good at linear algebra operations and should therefore be handled by c++ where we can benefit from hardware acceleration of floating point operations.
-This is handled in the above linked libnd4j.
+Java isn't good at linear algebra operations.
+They should be handled by C++, where we can benefit from hardware acceleration of floating-point operations.
+That's what libnd4j is for.

 ## Code Example